- Adult-Gerontological NP

 Preceptorships provide the clinical experience for three practicums during the course of study.
 The first practicum focuses on interviewing and health assessment skills.
 This is a six-week practicum of approximately 32 clinical hours per week (180 total hours minimum).
 The second and third practicums focus on acute, emergent, and chronic conditions, as well as interviewing, health assessment, diagnosis, pharmocologic intervention, and patient education.
 Each practicum lasts 13 weeks (225 clinical hours minimum).
 Students participate in a one-week intensive on campus each semester.

-The FNP Track objectives build upon the graduate nursing program outcomes by expecting that the student will:
+The FNP Track objectives build upon the Department of Nursing Masters Degree Program Outcomes by expecting that upon completion the student will be able to:

 - Integrate theories, research, and experiential knowledge into advanced family nursing practice.